 Great joy.
-The whole family is blessed, a gorgeous baby boy.
-Married Daughter brought to us this priceless gift.
+The whole family is blessed.
+A gorgeous baby boy.
+Married Daughter gave this priceless gift of a grandson.

-Bella was to be Godmother to him, to our precious bundle of joy.
+Laura was to be godmother to him, to our precious bundle of joy.

 He had the face of angel, swaddled in his shawl.

-The night before the christening, Bella had said, she would relax in a bubble bath, and paint her nails red.
+The night before the christening, Laura had said, she would relax in a bubble bath, and paint her nails red.

-The cream jacket and trousers she wore, hung on her like a suit on a hanger.
-Her nails were still pink, and chipped.
+The cream jacket and trousers Laura wore hung on her like a suit on a hanger.
+Her nails were chipped pink.
 Her hair was slick with product.
-The dark circles under her eyes were not concealed by make-up.
+The dark circles under her eyes could not be concealed with make-up.

 The girl who was so proud of her appearance.
 The girl who spent hours in front of the mirror perfecting the look she desired.
 The girl who stood before us on a night out, pleased with our compliment, had turned up to her nephew’s christening like this.